As an Indie Author, Once You’re Done with Your Manuscript, and It’s Been Edited and Proofed You’ll Find Yourself Needing Book Formatting.

 What it looks like to you

-Next, we get it imported into InDesign which is what we use to format books.
+Next, we get it imported into InDesign, which is what we use to format books.
 This is where the magic happens!
 This is where the formatter starts applying styles to your book.
-This means your chapter pages get done up, each paragraph is gone through, and styles applied to each.
+This means your chapter pages get done up, each paragraph is gone through, and styles are applied to each.
 There are formatting rules that should always be followed.
-If you request something that we don’t think will produce a professional book we will let you know.
+If you request something that we don’t think will produce a professional book, we will let you know.
 There are what formatters would call soft and hard rules in formatting.
 In the end, the author has the final say.
-We follow the Chicago Manual of Style Guide when it comes to the rules and going against them can get you a bad review.
-Believe us.
-It’s not worth it!
+We follow the Chicago Manual of Style Guide when it comes to the rules, and going against them can get you a bad review.

-There are some things authors might request as personal preferences and those are fine unless it’s as we mentioned above.
+There are some things authors might request as personal preferences, and those are fine unless it’s as we mentioned above.
 If that happens, we will let you know.
 Here are some things you might find yourself requesting:

 - Fonts to use